lustti/clipsplayer/README.md

-# m3u8-player
+# ClipsPlayer

-M3U8 Player in browser.
-Play any live stream m3u8 link with this webapp at https://bharadwajpro.github.io/m3u8-player
+Clips Player in browser.
+Play any live stream m3u8 link with this webapp at https://worklt.tech/clipsplayer

 I created this website because VLC is unstable in playing live streams.
 It buffers a lot.